“The Brain takes its shape from what the Mind rests upon.” – Rick Hanson

 The course will focus on both intellectual content and the effective use of such learning in Personal Practice.
 This daily practice is grounded in the conscious, consistent and intentional repetition of carefully chosen thoughts and actions for the explicit purpose of building new neural pathways that become the basis for behavioral changes and improvements in our lives.

-April 16 Webinar: Practical Neuroscience, Neuroplasticity and the Power of Practice
+Session One: Practical Neuroscience, Neuroplasticity and the Power of Practice

 Faculty: Jim Hickman and Matt Robertson